dany-rodrigues/dany-rodrigues/README.md

-<h2>Olá!
-Sou Danyelle Rodrigues.</h2>
+<h2>Welcome!
+I'm Danyelle Rodrigues.</h2>

-- ☝  Se você acredita que pode, você pode.
-Se Acredita que não pode, também está certo.
+- ☝  "Don't limit yourself.
+Many people limit themselves to what they think they can do. <br>
+You can go as far as your mind lets you.
+What you believe, remember, you can achieve."- Mary Kay Ash

-- 📖 Full Stack Developer - Recode Pro 2021
+- 📖 Full Stack Developer-Recode Pro 2021

-- 😍 Química UFRJ
+- 😍 Chemistry-UFRJ

 <div>